 Transport is required for access to a variety of resources important to health and social inclusion, including traveling to work or school, visiting family and friends, accessing health services, and shopping and leisure.
 Poor access to transport results in barriers to these important health resources and can contribute to health inequalities and social exclusion.
-Key issues for transport are affordability; availability; and, accessibility.
+Key issues for transport are affordability; availability; and accessibility.

 Section 10.3 in Chapter 10 (Population) presents baseline accessibility in relation to access to work, healthcare and other community facilities.
-Relevant health services and education sites in the study area include:
+It identifies the following facilities which serve a large number of people: